-Upon the infliction of a wound damages the dermis, which makes the skin immediately get to work on creating a cover for protecting the wound.
-This is mainly to protect the area from germs and bacteria which the potential to infect that wound and cause further illness.
+Upon the infliction of a wound, the dermis is damaged, which makes the skin immediately get to work on creating a cover for protecting the wound.
+This is mainly to protect the area from germs and bacteria which have the potential to infect that wound and cause further illness.
 This particular cover is made up of a protein structure known as collagen, and it is produced by fibroblasts which are sent from the dermis (2).

 However, these collagens are also the reason why burn scars are so evident on our skin.
 In their haste to cover a wound, the neat lattice structure of the cover is not always maintained.
 This forms the characteristic lumps or deep indents that usually show on the skin.